Odor from the grow room when your cannabis plants are flowering can start to linger throughout your whole house.

 They are not safe for humans or animals to be around.

 Ozone generators are also banned because they are bad for the environment.

 It is possible to use when you’re venting your smell into a closed room where the ozone generator is.

 This was done back in the day and not used anymore.
 Or should not be used.

-For proper grow room odor control it is highly recommended to use a carbon filter with an inline fan.
+For a proper grow room odor control system it is highly recommended to use a carbon filter with an inline fan.